My Thoughts on This Week’s Story

 She would call me and all I would hear were sobs.
 So, I sat and listened.
 She would come over and her emotions walked in the house before she did.
 This baby (now in her 30s) needed a mama.
 I became her mama.
 Fantastically enough, I look awesome to have a child her age and a lot of grands LOL.

 Once She Saw it, She Fought it

 The realizations that she has made have been phenomenal.
-Instead of be shrouded in fear, shame, disappointment, and ideations…she became a student.
+Instead of being shrouded in fear, shame, disappointment, and ideations…she became a student.
 A brilliant one at that.
 We looked at every aspect of her life and analyzed the crap out of it.
 The teacher taught the student how to read the book.
 Now, the student reads the book in 5 different languages.

-Once you become that student and learn, it takes fear out of the equation.
+Once you become that student and learn, it takes the fear out of the equation.
 It kicks satan square in the arse out the front door.
 Now, she can process events and find joy.
 Manage the sadness.
 She may let the bird fly around her hair, but it no longer makes a nest in it.

 I Cannot Even

 This is the most precious human in the history of ever.
 I am so thankful the Lord saw fit to cross our paths in such an unusual way.
 Blessed.
 I am blessed by her presence.
 Her laughter is contagious.
 The fearlessness she attacks things is amazing.
 Yet, when she is struck at the knees, she ever so slightly bends and has a moment.
 The moments do not last.

 An amazing mama who has fought the good fight for ALL of her children.
 She fought for her marriage and won.
 Sadly, she fought the good fight with her family and made a difficult decision.
 She made this decision with wisdom, clarity, discussion with her husband, and counsel.

 Her testimony is an amazing one.
 I am proud to call her a friend.